All you need to know about Tokyo Narita International Airport

 Restaurants and cafés

-Whether before or after passing through airport security, you'll find a huge choice of restaurants and cafés in every terminal.
-Most of them serve Japanese food (udon, gyoza, ramen...) or Western food, with well-known Japanese chains (freshness burger, matsuya, yoshinoya...) and international chains (subway, Macdonald's etc.).
-This is your chance to eat your favorite Japanese specialties one last time.
+Whether before or after passing through security, you'll find a wide choice of restaurants and cafés in every terminal.
+Most serve Japanese food (udon, gyoza, ramen, etc.), but you'll also find Western cuisine.
+Major international fast-food chains are also present.

 On-site services